pinterest/mojito/docs/_docs/guides/003-managing-repositories-ui.md

 ![Edit Repository Button](./managing-repositories-ui/images/edit-repository-button.png)

 Click the `Edit` button next to any repository to modify its settings.
-The same modal will open with the current values pre-filled, allowing you to update any field except the source locale.
+The same modal will open with the repository's values pre-filled, allowing you to update any field except the source locale.